 Keep scrolling for biographies, book recommendations, upcoming Black History Month events in Bowie and more!

 The 2024 theme for Black History Month is "African Americans and the Arts".
 African American art is infused with African, Caribbean, and the Black American lived experiences.
 In the fields of visual and performing arts, literature, fashion, folklore, language, film, music, architecture, culinary, and other forms of cultural expression, the African American influence has been paramount.
 African American artists have used art to preserve history and community memory as well as for empowerment.

 View additional events and programs at the bottom of this page

-This month, we'll be showcasing several Black Americans who are making history in many different ways.
+This month, we showcase several Black Americans who made or are making history in many different ways.